-The text on the sign says: "Model of Tempest V is made of the material that is retrieved from the airplane".
+Left photo, the text on the sign says: "Model of Tempest V is made of the material that was retrieved from the airplane".

 The Hawker Typhoon and Tempest Story by Chris Thomas